YashwanthMN1/ragapp/README.md

 ## Features

-- Feature 1: add document = add text document using swagger ui of fastapi.
+- Feature 1: add document = add text document using swagger ui of fastapi(only .txt files are supported as of now).
 - Feature 2: ask question = ask question with respect to document uploaded.
 - Feature 3: list document ids =  get list of available document id ,currently we are not storing documetn name.
 - Feature 4: select document = select document id which will be used for asking question.